 What is biochemical pregnancy?

-These are pregnancies with a transient rise in beta hCG.
-Pregnancies diagnosed only by chemical means i.e., a urine or more precisely a blood pregnancy test but not further visualized on ultrasound scans.
+In a biochemical pregnancy, hCG levels decline and pregnancies are diagnosed only by chemical means i.e., urine or more precisely a blood pregnancy test but not further visualized on ultrasound scans.

 What are Signs and Symptoms of Biochemical Pregnancy?

 - You will have late periods than usual

 - You don’t see any signs of early pregnancy in spite of positive pregnancy test

 How frequently are they seen?